Eating Out vs. Eating Seattle Sutton's Healthy Eating

 In this day of meals, if you were to eat them at the restaurants listed, you would be totaling 2950 calories, 127.5 g fat, 53 g saturated fat, 5500 mg sodium (YEP!), and 301 g carbohydrates.

 The American Heart Association recommends 45-65% of your calories come from carbohydrates.
 The 3 restaurant meals listed above added up to 340 g of carbohydrates (if you added that bottle of syrup), which is 1360 calories from just carbohydrates!
 This would be over that recommendation for a 1200, 1500, and 2000-calorie diet.
-Our plans follow the AHA guidelines to improve blood sugars, promote a balanced diet, and provide the body with the right amount of energy.
+Our plans follow the guidelines from the American Heart Association to improve blood sugars, promote a balanced diet, and provide the body with the right amount of energy.
 Don't sacrifice taste, convenience, and your health!

 Day 3